AbTheGiant/Group8SYSC3303/README.txt

 							ButtonTest.java : The duty of this class is to test the buttons in the systems.
 							ElevatorClassTest.java : The duty of this class is to test the functionality of the elevator class ElevatorMotor.java : The duty of this class is to test the motors in the elevator system.
+							FloorSubSystemClassTest.java : The duty of this class is to test the functionality of the floor subsystem SchedulerClassTest.java : The duty of this class is to test the functionality of the Scheduler class
 SETUP:

-Before you begin, please be sure to include JUnit 5 as a library in the project for the Test classes to work appropriately
+-Download the .zip which contains the entire project and source code -Extract the zip onto your computer
+-In Eclipse goto "File->Open Projects from File System..." then click the "Directory..." button beside import source and navigate to the Group8SYSC3303 folder and select it
+-Next you must include the JUnit 5 library in your buildpath (right click src, build path, configure build path, goto the libraries tab, Add library...
+JUnit, Next, JUnit5, Finish)

 HOW TO RUN:
+	System:
 	- Begin by running the elevatorClass.java file
 	- Once the elevator is waiting to receive a packet, proceed to run the Scheduler.java file
 	- Finally run the FloorSubsystem.java file.
 This file contains an interactive demo for the T.A's

+	Tests:
+	-Just run the .java of the test

 RESPONSIBILITIES:

 Scheduler - 		Usman Babakura and Meet Digrajkar FloorSubsystem - 	Kyle Smith
 Elevator - 		Abiola Olajide and Emmanuel
-README.txt - 			Usman Babakura
+README.txt - 		Usman Babakura and Kyle Smith
 JUnit and Test Cases - 	Kyle Smith, Meet Digrajkar and Abiola Olajide State Machine Diagram - Kyle Smith
-UML Diagram -
+UML Diagram - 		Meet Digrajkar